 Step 4.
 Submit the Review Request letter- Sign the letter and send it by certified mail or email with the return receipt requested.
 For NIFA, the deadline is 60 days.
-For AMS, no explicit deadline is specified in their policy.
-Either way, organizations should submit their request as soon as possible and seek clarification on applicable time limits.
+For AMS, organizations are encouraged to send the Review Request Letter within 30 days of a written termination.
+While it is unclear whether this deadline for "remedies of non-compliance" applies, it is the safest approach to keep the door of legal actions open Either way, organizations are encouraged to submit their request as soon as possible and seek clarification on applicable time limits.